GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/1DCooling/Example.rst

 **Context**

-Cooling a rock that is not free to contract generates tensile stress.
-Where the rock is confined, this thermally induced stress adds to the in-situ state and can bring the material to failure without any change in pore pressure or external load.
-This mechanism drives, among others, thermal fracturing around cold-fluid injectors and the loss of caprock integrity during CO\ :sub:`2` storage.
+When a rock cools but cannot contract, it develops tensile stress.
+In a confined rock mass, this thermal stress combines with the existing in-situ stresses and may cause the rock to fail—even when pore pressure and external loading stay constant.
+This mechanism is responsible for thermal fracturing around cold-fluid injectors and caprock damage during CO\ :sub:`2` storage, among other phenomena.

-This example isolates that mechanism on a purely thermo-mechanical one-dimensional problem, and contrasts two constitutive choices for the same cooling history:
+This example simulates thermal contraction stresses using a one-dimensional thermo-mechanical problem.
+We compare two constitutive models subjected to the same cooling history:

-- a **thermo-elastic** rock (``ElasticIsotropic``), in which the induced stress grows without bound as the rock keeps cooling,
+- **Thermo-elastic rock** (``ElasticIsotropic``): The induced stress increases indefinitely as the rock continues cooling.

-- a **thermo-plastic** rock (``DruckerPrager``), in which the induced stress is capped by the yield surface: beyond a critical cooling, the rock fails and deforms plastically.
+- **Thermo-plastic rock** (``DruckerPrager``): The induced stress is limited by the yield surface.
+Beyond a critical temperature drop, the rock fails and deforms plastically.

-Both cases admit a closed-form solution, so this example doubles as a verification of the thermo-mechanical coupling and of the Drucker-Prager return mapping under thermal loading.
+Both cases have closed-form solutions, making this example useful for verifying the thermo-mechanical coupling and the Drucker-Prager return mapping under thermal loading.

 **InputFile**